gaucho-labs/leptos-hotkeys/README.md

 ### Focus trapped Hotkeys
-> Embed a hotkey with an `HtmlElement` and the hotkey will only fire if the element is focused and the scope is enabled.
+> Embed a hotkey with an html element and the hotkey will only fire if the element is focused and the scope is enabled.

 ```rust
 use leptos_hotkeys::prelude::*;